Didgerydont/data-centric-milestone-project/README.md

 The file is deployed through Heroku by matching config variables such as IP, PORT, SECRET_KEY and MONGO_URI Then we need to make sure that we have a Procfile and requirements.txt file set up so that Heroku knows how to correctly install the project to its servers.
 My SECRET_KEY and MONGO_URI has been stored as enviroment variables within my project in order to them secret.

+### Credits
+Although the code in this project has been written by myself.
+I would like to credit  @ [https://www.youtube.com/channel/UC-QDfvrRIDB6F0bIO4I4HkQ](Pretty Printed) for his great online tutorials which played a large role in assisting me through the trickier parts of this project.
+Particularily whiles learning how to implement Bcrypt and the login system.
+A big thanks should also go to Code Institute and their fantastic tutors who assisted me throughout the entirety of the project.